BrianPugh/cyclopts/docs/source/meta_app.rst

    Creating user Alice with age 30.

 The ``parse=False`` configuration tells Cyclopts to not try and bind arguments to this parameter.
+Cyclopts will pass it along to ``ignored`` to make custom meta-app logic easier.
 The annotated parameter **must** be a keyword-only parameter.